-In her music as in her life, VanSant’s has always sought to wrestle with worthy questions and impact social change.
-Before her return to Baltimore, VanSant earned a Human Rights Humanitarian Issues concentration from Macalester College (St. Paul, MN).
-Afterwards she traveled to Detroit to work with the Obama campaign and then signed on with AmeriCorps for a year developing gardens at public schools.
+In her music as in her life, VanSant’s has always sought to wrestle with worthy questions.
+Before her return to Baltimore, VanSant earned a Human Rights and Humanitarian Issues concentration from Macalester College (St. Paul, MN).
+Afterwards she worked for the Obama campaign in Detroit, and then did environmental organizing in Baltimore.
 Five years of work with a progressive advocacy group landed her in Washington DC.
 On weekends, she reflected on the state of society through her songs, earning a regional following in coffee shops and clubs.

 “We are in this political crisis in part because we have a lot of spiritual work to do,” says VanSant.
 “This moment requires us to think deeply about our priorities, to confront our fears, to really know ourselves.
 We have to build the relationships and the emotional fortitude to sustain a movement.”

-Upon weighing the power of music to move people, she ultimately left her nine-to- five job to become a musician.
+The pull of music eventually got the best of her, and she ultimately left her nine-to- five job to become a musician.
 She hasn’t looked back since, and for good reason.
-She’s won a slew of awards with Kerrville (New Folk Winner), the Mid-Atlantic Songwriting Contest (Gold; Folk Category), Falcon Ridge (Emerging Artist), and Rocky Mountain Folks Fest Songwriting Contest (1st Alternate).
-She’s graced the Kennedy Center’s Millennium Stage, and placed among the Top 10 listener-voted “Songs of the Year” by her local radio station WTMD.
+In 2017 she won the Kerrville New Folk Songwriting Competition, an honor shared along with the likes of Lucinda Williams, Lyle Lovett, Nanci Griffith, Anais Mitchell, and Caroline Spence.
+Songs from her new album have also won critical acclaim from the Mid-Atlantic Songwriting Contest (Gold; Folk Category), Falcon Ridge (Emerging Artist), and Rocky Mountain Folks Fest Songwriting Contest (1st Alternate).
+She’s graced the Kennedy Center’s Millennium Stage, and placed among the Top 10 listener-voted “Songs of the Year” by her local radio station 89.7 WTMD.

-VanSant’s national debut Gut It To The Studs opens in tandem with her life as a full-time artist.
+VanSant’s national debut Gut It To The Studs opens in tandem with her life as an artist.
 To get off of the beaten path, though, one must contend with the uncertainties of uncharted territory.
-“Where I’m Bound” shows VanSant persevering through a “land of broken promises and streets of fool’s gold” with a “map in the stars,” and by following her faith.
+“Where I’m Bound” shows the importance of persevering through a “land of broken promises and streets of fool’s gold” with a “map in the stars,” and by following faith.

 On “The Field,” VanSant likens her inner journey to the labor of farming, as she sings, “I’ll pick up my plough and I’ll pick up my hoe, for the soil is rocky and dry.”